Catzzye/osu-jukebox/README.md

 *v0.1 Notes:
-There may be some lingering bugs, but the core functionallity should be working well enough! ... and I'm going to bed :-)* Electronm Developer menu can be accessed with: *set NODE_ENV=development*
+There may be some lingering bugs, but the core functionallity should be working well enough! ... and I'm going to bed :-)* Electron Developer menu can be accessed with: *set NODE_ENV=development*

 **NEXT UP:**